 Now, if you have installed your air mains sensibly, and you have ensured that your compressor receiver(s) are being drained regularly, and you still have a water problem at your end application, it is time to take compressed air treatment up a notch by adding some more equipment designed with the express purpose of ridding your compressed air of water in vapour or free water form.

-So far, on this page, or the links from this page, we've talked about:
+So far, on this page we’ve talked about:

-Before you start on the journey to improving the quality of your compressed air through air treatment, you absolutely need to know your clean, dry air destination.
+Before you start on the journey to improving the quality of your compressed air through air treatment, you absolutely need to know your clean, dry air end point.
 How clean, how dry, how pristine does your compressed air supply have to be?

 Do you need instrument quality air for the whole plant or do just certain areas need highly treated air, and most a basic level of water removal?